mkaufman/getting-cleaning-data/README.md

 The new tidy_ds2 data file is then written to course_project.txt using write.table and row.names = FALSE per the instructions.

 The data file meets the requirements of tidy data:
-1. Each variable measured should is in one column
+1. Each variable measured is in one column
 2. Each different observation of that variable is in a different row
 3. There is one table for each "kind" of variable